FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Performance Evaluation

-Tables~\ref{tab:FinTasksEther} and~\ref{tab:RTEther} report the average percentage of completed tasks and the average task response time for each algorithm, across varying topologies and task arrival rates ($\lambda$).
+Tab.~\ref{tab:FinTasksEther} and~\ref{tab:RTEther} report the average percentage of completed tasks and the average task response time for each algorithm, across varying topologies and task arrival rates ($\lambda$).
 A general trend is that performance degrades as the number of nodes and $\lambda$ increase, primarily due to faster exhaustion of computational and shared resources (e.g., cloudlets).
 Despite this, FAuNO consistently achieves the highest task completion rates in most scenarios and outperforms the heuristic baselines in response time.
 Although SCOF achieves lower response times, it does so at the cost of significantly reduced task completion.
-We attribute this to the heterogeneity of the nodes, making it so that using a single global network without the local specialization sets an orchestration strategy that is too general which leads to offloading from high-capacity nodes when they fill up, leading to task expiration and exclusion from the response time calculation.
+We attribute this to the heterogeneity of the nodes and the reduced sample efficiency of the synchronous FRL, making it so that using a single global network without the local specialization sets an orchestration strategy that is too general, which leads to offloading from high-capacity nodes when they fill up, leading to task expiration and exclusion from the response time.